Green Mechanics Website Redesign UX Research & Design Case Study

 • User Interviews: Conducted with 14 participants

 • User Testing: We embedded usability testing into each interview.
 Participants shared their expectations and described what they needed in order to trust and understand Green Mechanics’ services.
-These insight directly informed our design decisions
+These insights directly informed our design decisions

 Artifacts Developed